ecmwf/earthkit-data/docs/source/concepts/xarray/overview.rst

     This is an experimental feature and it is not yet fully supported.

 By default, ``add_earthkit_attrs=True`` in :py:meth:`~earthkit.data.indexing.xarray.XarrayMixIn.to_xarray` and some special earthkit attributes are added to the dataset.
 This is needed for the Xarray to GRIB conversion.
 For this reason, if the Xarray is modified we must ensure the variable attributes are copied to the new Xarray dataset.
-By default, variable attributes are not kept in Xarray computations so we need to set the global Xarray ``keep_attrs`` option to enable it.See the examples below for details.
+By default, variable attributes are not kept in Xarray computations so we need to set the global Xarray ``keep_attrs`` option to enable it.
+See the examples below for details.

 Using to_target
 ++++++++++++++++